bigcommerce/dev-docs/docs/api-docs/getting-started/filtering.md

 Some endpoints allow an `?include` parameter to include sub-resources and other information in the primary GET response for a parent object.

-This allows you to save API calls by getting more information in a response.
+These endpoints allow you to save API calls by getting more information in a response.
 However, it may slow down your response.

-As an example, you can include a product's variants and images with the product response: `/v3/catalog/products?include=variants,images`
+For example, you can include a product's variants and images with the product response: `/v3/catalog/products?include=variants,images`

-Availability of the `?include` parameter varies by endpoint.
-Refer to the GET method for an endpoint to see a list of fields that can be included.
+The availability of the `?include` parameter varies by an endpoint.
+Refer to the GET method for an endpoint to see a list of available fields.

 ### Including and Excluding Fields